Steve Korver

 12 things AI tech experts wish you knew

-I’ve had the pleasure of talking with hundreds of people working in data science and AI.
+I’ve talked with hundreds of people working in data science and AI.
 Luckily, since they spend most of their time fiddling with data, they are a patient lot.
 It’s been one long masterclass.
-More often than not, I ask the question, ‘What do you wish everyone knew that would make your… read more
+More often than not, I ask the question, ‘What do you wish everyone knew that would make your job easier?’
+Specific patterns… read more

 Dutch Biking – Survival Guide For Beginners